 Our study findings contribute to a comprehensive understanding of the factors influencing delays in breast cancer diagnosis in Bangladesh.
 The research also assessed the socio-economic factors influencing patients' healthcare-seeking behaviour.
 Furthermore, our study demonstrated a significant correlation between diagnostic delay and its impact on the stage of cancer progression.
 Consequently, urgent measures are required to enhance public awareness and increase screening rates in Bangladesh.

 References

 Tables

-Table 1: Background characteristics of the patients
+Table 1Characteristics of women diagnosed with breast cancer and of their spouses, Bangladesh 20….